eclipse-color-theme/eclipse-color-theme/README.md

 Copyright (C) 2010-2014 Felix H. Dahlke and Roger Dudler

 This is open source software, licensed under the Eclipse Public License.
-See the file COPYING for details.
+See the file LICENSE.md for details.